wp-plugins/afterem/README.txt

 After Events Mailer is designed to send emails to booking lists from ended [Events Manager](https://wordpress.org/plugins/events-manager/) events the day after they end.
 This plugin only sends emails to approved bookings.

 The mailer will start sending emails the day after activating the plugin.
+The settings can be adjusted on the AfterEM page in the Events menu.

 **Features**